Courtenay, Canada Hero Image

 Comox Valley Innovation Centre$150The Comox Valley Innovation Centre offers a collaborative environment for entrepreneurs and remote workers.
 Located near downtown Courtenay, it provides access to mentorship programs and networking opportunities, making it ideal for expats looking to connect with the local business community.

 Planning to live in Courtenay long-term?
-Canada Digital Nomad Visa lets remote workers live legally in Canada.
+Canada Digital Nomad Visa lets remote workers live legally.

 View full requirements →